ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 elements.
 These can be cleaned up by passing the output to a DeDuplicator node before downstream encoding to other formats.

+The resequencer does not begin emitting any documents until it has received at least one input document.

 Use ``ebu-run`` to start
 this script, for example ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_resequencer_direct_ebuttd_encoder_fs.json``